dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T304: Discrimination causes social harm and unfair treatment.
+### T304: Discrimination and marginalization from this thinking are harmful and unfair.

 |Support|
 |---|